Most cases of cancer of the ovary (ovarian cancer) develop in older women

 What is ovarian cancer and how common is it?

-Ovarian cancer is the fifth most common cancer in women in the UK.
+Ovarian cancer is the sixth most common cancer in women in the UK.
 It is more common than cancer of the neck of the womb (cervical cancer).
 About 7,000 women are diagnosed with it every year in the UK.
 The majority of cases are in women aged over 50 years, although it can occur in younger women.
+About half of all cases occur in women aged 65 or more.
 There are various types of ovarian cancer.
 They are classified by the type of cell from which the cancer originates:

 The treatments and outlook (prognosis) are different for each type of ovarian cancer.